 - 1. Review field gear checklist. - 2.
 Prepare datasheets for all anticipated sites and zones, printed on waterproof paper. - 3.
 Prepare sample bottles and labels in advance and place in a cooler. - 4.
-Conduct daily calibration of appropriate meters and probes. - 5.
+Conduct daily calibration check/recalibration of appropriate meters and probes. - 5.
 Inspect vehicles at the beginning of every field day, including all safety and directional lights, oil, gasoline, tire air pressure levels. - 6.
 Inspect boat; ensure all safety gear is on board. - 7.
 Drive to boat landing or portage boat into lake to be sampled.
 Load boat with sampling gear, launch boat, and navigate to monitoring site.
 Set up a clean work space on the boat for sampling. - 8.
-Refer to description of wetland, polygon maps, and comments from field crews who have visited previously to orient to site and vegetation zones (see macroinvertebrate and fish SOPs).
+Refer to description of wetland, polygon maps, and comments from field crews who have visited previously to orient to site and vegetation zones (see macroinvertebrate and fish SOPs). - 9.
+Measure field water quality variables per Sections 4.5-4.9 and collect samples per 5.0.